Walking Pages

 Further Information:www.dursleywelcomeswalkers.org.uk

-Redcar/Cleveland Walking Festival - no festival planned for 2023
+Redcar/Cleveland Walking Festival - Unconfirmed for 2025

 Redcar and Cleveland Walkng FestivalThis Walking Festival is an established annual summer event that includes walks for everyone from beginners to the more advanced walker.
 This year the festival is part of the Cleveland Way 50th Anniversary celebrations.
 There is a good selection of walks, many of which have been planned with a theme.
 Walks include: Saltburn Circular, Roseberry Ramble, Kittiwake Walk, Saltburn Beach Nordic walks, Scaling Mill Circular, Mindful Walk, Incredible Insect walk, Nightjar Walk, St Hilda’s Well Circular, Skelton Circular, Cleveland Way and Cleveland Street.

-White Cliffs Walking Festival - cancelled 2023
+White Cliffs Walking Festival - Unconfirmed for 2025

 The event attracts over a thousand happy walkers each year from UK and worldwide visiting this historical area.
 Walks for all abilities and interests, including family walks, historical walks, wildlife walks, smugglers walk, challenging walks and a three-day trekking walk.